Aarhus University Seal

 Our core team

-The core SESS team is comprised of 13 members from Aarhus University, Department of Ecoscience, and includes both a full professor, senior researchers, researchers, postdocs, research assistants, and an intern.
-In addition to the Aarhus team, we have team members situated in Poland, Portugal, and Italy, amounting to a total of 16 core SESS members.
+The core SESS team is comprised of 15 members from Aarhus University, Dept. of Ecoscience, and includes both a full professor, senior researchers, researchers, postdocs, research assistants, a programmer, and an academic employee.

 Our partners